weremoose/hillsideprojects/_pages/about.md

 ---
 ![](/images/test.jpg)

 HP (Hillside Projects) is an artistic entity.
 Its members are Emily Berry Mennerdahl & Jonas Böttern.
 Situated within a conceptual framework, HP investigates the many ways of telling tales with a querying of who should tell them and why.
-Notions of failure, translation and acts of listening are (currently) being explored and the works take their form as lectures, video, walks, sound, text and trans-disciplinary collaborations.
+Notions of failure, translation and acts of listening are (currently) being explored and the works take their form as lecture performances, video, walks, sound, text and trans-disciplinary collaborations.

 B﻿IO: